KIT-MRT/itsc2023-workshop/index.md

 excerpt: 'An upcoming ITSC2022 workshop'
 ---

-This workshop will be held at the [25th IEEE International Conference on Intelligent Transportation (ITSC)](https://www.ieee-itsc2022.org/#/), planned for October 8-12th, 2022 in Macau, China.
+This workshop will be held at the [25th IEEE International Conference on Intelligent Transportation (ITSC)](https://www.ieee-itsc2022.org/#/), planned for October 8th, 14:00 CST, 08:00 CEST, 23:00 PDT, 2022 in Macau, China.

+Due to the ongoing disturbances in international travel, this workshop will be given and attended completely remote.

 ## Contributions

-Submissions are welcome via [papercept](https://its.papercept.net/).
-Please use our workshop code `8s3i2` for your submission.
-Submission deadline is March 15, 2022.
-See [https://www.ieee-itsc2022.org/#/workshops](https://www.ieee-itsc2022.org/#/workshops) for details on the workshop paper submission and a template.
 Please get in touch with the organizers in case you have any further questions.

 ## Scope and Topics